irsbugs/irsbugs3.github.io/files/streisand-effect/README.rst

 This directory has html files that support already published links.

-For example, these two links were published on Craig Murrays website a posting of Craig's is:
+For example, Jeremy published two links were on Craig Murrays website in the post:

 https://www.craigmurray.org.uk/archives/2025/02/united-nations-censures-uk-over-abuse-of-terrorism-act-against-journalists-and-activists/comment-page-1/#comments

-Jeremy supplies these two links in his post.
+Jeremy published these two links in his post:

 * http://jeremydaw.github.io/pages/streisand-effect/uk-police.html
 * http://jeremydaw.github.io/pages/streisand-effect/terrorism.html

+With the Nickola website generator it is possible to place these folders and files and the published links will still work.